cultureandempire/cultureandempire.github.io/cande.md

 When I started studying at the University of York, Computer Science wasn't yet a proper subject; it was an abstract (and mostly tedious) offshoot of mathematics.
 It was another 10 years before I got my first modem and connected to the embryonic Internet of email, news groups, and bulletin boards of the early 1990's.

 We are close to [full planetary connectivity](https://www.google.com/search?q=how+many+phones+in+the+world) by at least mobile phone, and increasingly via smartphones that provide Internet access.
-Getting on-line -- even if "only" via a shared mobile phone -- is the surest way to escape poverty, just as moving to a city was previously the best way to escape poverty since the nineteenth century.
+Getting on line -- even if "only" via a shared mobile phone -- is the surest way to escape poverty, just as moving to a city was previously the best way to escape poverty since the nineteenth century.

 Powered by steam and coal, the Industrial Revolution of the late eighteenth and early nineteenth century brought people into new cities where they redefined social, economic, and political reality.
 The new social concentrations of nineteenth century industrial cities allowed an entrepreneurial middle class to emerge, and quite rapidly their economic power turned into political power.
 In 1848, a political revolution occurred across Europe, leading to the establishment of parliamentary democracy in many countries.